arcusmaximus/SottrModTools/Documentation.md

   * **Pin** (Pose mode)

     Pins the selected bones, marking them in red.
-Pinned bones are stuck to the body and don't flutter around.
+Pinned bones (masses) are stuck in place and don't flutter around.
 You should pin the bones at the edge of the strip where it attaches to the rest of the outfit.

   * **Unpin** (Pose mode)

     Unpins the selected bones, marking them in grey.
-Unpinned bones are free to flutter around.
+Unpinned bones (masses) are free to flutter around.

   * **Bounceback strength** (Pose mode)

-    Shows, and lets you change, the bounceback strength of the selected bones.
+    Shows, and lets you change, the bounceback strength of the selected bones (masses).
-    This determines how much the mass wants to return to its original location.
+    This determines how much the masses want to return to their original location.

 * **Strip**
   * **Parent**

     The outfit bone which the selected strip is attached to.
 This should be a bone that's close to the strip while not being part of it.
+After changing this, click *Regenerate* to parent the physics bones to this bone.

   * **Gravity factor**